StaticDragonUwU/big_floppa_discord/README.md

 2. npm install
 3. go to config.json and put in your bot's token and id
 4. node bot.js
-sorry chromium haters its a dependency :troll:
+sorry chromium haters its a dependency (and is installed twice) :troll: